Cosmic pluralism: Ancient Greek debates

 In Greek times, the debate was largely philosophical and did not conform to present notions of cosmology.
 Cosmic pluralism was a corollary to notions of infinity, and the purported multitude of life-bearing worlds were more akin to parallel universes (either contemporaneously in space or infinitely recurring in time) than to different solar systems.
 After Anaximander opened the door to an infinite universe, infinite higher dimensions, and an infinite amount of universes and other classes of verses, a strong pluralist stance was adopted by the atomists, notably Leucippus, Democritus, Epicurus—whose Epistle to Herodotus clearly lays out the Doctrine of Innumerable Worlds—and Lucretius who elaborates this Doctrine in his work De rerum natura.
 Anaxarchus told Alexander the Great that there were an infinite number of worlds that each harbored an infinite variety of unknown natural phenomena and extraterrestrial life, leading Alexander to weep, for he had not yet conquered even one.
-While these were prominent thinkers, their opponents—Plato and Aristotle—had greater effect.
+While pluralists included these prominent thinkers, their opponents—Plato and Aristotle—had greater effect.
 They argued that the Earth is unique and that there can be no other systems of worlds.
-This stance neatly dovetailed with later Christian ideas, and pluralism was effectively suppressed for approximately a millennium.
+This stance neatly dovetailed with later Christian ideas, resulting in the effective suppression of and pluralism in the West for approximately a millennium.

+Hindu cosmology

+Hindu cosmology speaks of multiple worlds — often three in number, but ranging up to an infinity.
+The Hindu scripture of the Bhagavad Gita mentions multiple worlds.